The plot thickens when Patel is found alive in the Castle wreckage, treated & interrogated.

 The silence around him was suddenly broken by the sound of two engines revving, a short distance away.
 It grew louder.
 There was no reason for such activity, so near the cordoned-off wreckage.

 M6 drew his revolver and ran towards the noise.
 Two people.
 Fully dressed in black motorbike helmets, black leather jackets and gloves, black trousers and black shoes.
-One lifted the glass visor of his helmet.
+The smaller of the two figures lifted the glass visor of his helmet.

 “Stay M6!” he warned.